ToumiYassine/PL300/pl-300-reponses.md

 Knowing	how	to	refresh	the	data	is	often	critical	in	delivering	accurate	results.
 Reference:
 https://docs.microsoft.com/en-us/power-bi/connect-data/refresh-data

+---

+## Question 180
+**Énoncé de la question :**
 HOTSPOT	-
 You	need	to	create	a	Power	BI	report.
 The	first	page	of	the	report	must	contain	the	following	two	views:
 ✑
 	Sales	By	Postal	Code
 ✑
 	Sales	by	Month
 Both	views	must	display	a	slicer	to	select	a	value	for	a	field	named	Chain.
 The	Sales	By	Postal	Code	view	must	display	a	map	visual	as	shown	in	the	following	exhibit.

----

-## Question 180
 **Réponse exacte :**
-A

-**Explication :**
+**Explication courte :**
 Box	1:	2	-
 One	for	each	visual.
 Note:	When	you	edit	a	report	in	Power	BI	Desktop	and	the	Power	BI	service,	you	can	add	report	bookmarks	to